vwkd/didi/src/branching.md

   b2 !
 }

-- like two branches that both must work
 - beware: doesn't make sense with literal strings, needs to use with overlapping character classes like `any ..`
-- replaces regex lookahead, lookbehind, conditional statement, or